ebaauw/homebridge-hue/README.md

 ## Groups
 A Hue bridge group is exposed as a HomeKit accessory with `Lightbulb` service and appropriate characteristics, just as a light.

 By default, homebridge-hue does not expose groups.
 You might want to change this in `config.json` if you want to use Hue group commands from HomeKit scenes.
 As polling the state for group 0 (all lights) requires an additional bridge request, this group can be disabled in `config.json`.
-Note that groups of type `Room` are ignored for now - there should probably be a setting to change this.
+Note that groups of type `Room` are ignored by default.
+You can change this by in `config.json`.

 ## Sensors
 A Hue bridge sensor is exposed as a HomeKit accessory with the appropriate service and corresponding characteristic:

 - A Hue Tap switch (`ZGPSwitch` sensor) is exposed as a `Stateful Programmable Switch`.
-The `Output State` holds the number of the button pressed, `1`, `2`, `3`, or `4`.
+The `Output State` holds the number of the button pressed, `1`, `2`, `3`, or `4`;
 - A Hue Dimmer switch (`ZLLSwitch` sensor) is exposed as a `Stateful Programmable Switch`.
 The `Output State` holds the number of the button pressed, `1` (On), `2` (Dim Up), `3` (Dim Down), or `4` (Off).
 Note that as homebridge-hue cannot reliably detect all dimmer button events as it polls the Hue bridge.
-Consequently, homebridge-hue only supports the release button events.
+Consequently, homebridge-hue only supports the release button events;
 - The Hue bridge actually creates three sensors per Hue Motion Sensor, each of which is exposed as a separate HomeKit accessory with the appropriate service: a `Motion Sensor` for the `ZLLPresence` sensor, a `Light Sensor` for the `ZLLLightLevel` sensor and a `Temperature Sensor` for the `ZLLTemperature` sensor.
 This probably should have been one accessory with three services.
-Note that the `dark` and `daylight` attributes in the `ZLLLightLevel` sensor `state` are not supported.
+Note that the `dark` and `daylight` attributes in the `ZLLLightLevel` sensor `state` are not supported;
 - The built-in Daylight sensor is exposed a as a `Stateful Programmable Switch`.
 I tried exposing this sensor as a regular `Switch` using a read-only `On` characteristic, but the iOS 10 `Home` app ignores the read-only setting.
 The `Output State` holds `0` (`false`) or `1` (`true`).
 Exposing this sensor was particularly cool under iOS 9, when HomeKit didn't yet support rules on sunrise and sunset.
-Under iOS 10 it does, but only from the iOS 10 `Home` app.
+Under iOS 10 it does, but only from the iOS 10 `Home` app;
-- A `CLIPGenericFlag` sensor is exposed as a `Switch`, with an `On` characteristic.
+- A `CLIPGenericFlag` sensor is exposed as a `Switch`, with an `On` characteristic;
 - A `CLIPGenericStatus` sensor is exposed as a `Stateful Programmable Switch`.
-The `Output State` holds the `status`, limited to values from `0` to `255`, as it's next to impossible to set a precise value using a slider in the full `int32` range.
+The `Output State` holds the `status`, limited to values from `0` to `255`, as it's next to impossible to set a precise value using a slider in the full `int32` range;
 - A `CLIPPresence` sensor is exposed as an `Occupancy Sensor`.
-So is a `Geofence` sensor.
+So is a `Geofence` sensor;
-- A `CLIPTemperature` sensor is exposed as a `Temperature Sensor`.
+- A `CLIPTemperature` sensor is exposed as a `Temperature Sensor`;
-- A `CLIPHumidity` sensor is exposed as a `Humidity Sensor`.
+- A `CLIPHumidity` sensor is exposed as a `Humidity Sensor`;
 - I haven't tested the other CLIP sensors, but they should work: `ClipOpenClose` is exposed as a `Contact Sensor`, `CLIPLightLevel` as a `Light Sensor`, and `CLIPSwitch` as a `Stateful Programmable Switch`.

 Additionally for each sensor, a custom `Last Updated` characteristic is provided, and, where appropriate, `Battery Level`, `Status Active`, and `Status Fault` characteristics for the sensor's `config` attributes `battery`, `on`, and `reachable`.
 Note that enabling or disabling the sensor from HomeKit is not supported, as `Status Active` is read-only.
 Also note that the iOS 10 [Home](http://www.apple.com/ios/home/) app doesn't support any `Stateful Programmable Switch` service, nor any custom characteristic.

 By default homebridge-hue does not expose sensors.
 You want to change this in `config.json`, so the sensors can be used as triggers and/or conditions in HomeKit rules.
+When you disable CLIP sensors in `config.json`, homebridge-hue exposes only Hue Motions sensors, Hue Dimmer switches, Hue Tap switches, and the built-in Daylight sensor.

 ## Schedules
 A Hue bridge schedule is exposed as a HomeKit `Switch`.